-Developing a Culture of Reading for Pleasure 2: Children as Readers
+Developing a Culture of Reading for Pleasure: Children as Readers

-In the second of a series of four blogs that explore the key findings of the latest RfP research, Debbie highlights the importance of developing our knowledge of children’s reading practices.
+In this blog – one of a series of four exploring the key findings of the latest RfP research – Debbie highlights the importance of developing our knowledge of children’s reading practices.

 Getting to know you … as a reader

 Knowing our children as readers involves much more than tracking their ability to decode or assessing their comprehension and inference skills.
 It is also important to consider factors such as their reading motivation, their reading preferences and their attitudes to reading.
-An initial snapshot in the form of a class reading survey at the beginning of the year (or as part of Transition) can be a useful starting point as we set out on this journey of discovery.
+An initial snapshot in the form of a class reading survey at the beginning of the year can be a useful starting point as we set out on this journey of discovery.

 An ongoing process